ywamsendai/ywamsendai-docs/docs/dts/faq.md

 #### Training Phase

 - Before Arrival Day: 100%
-- Leave on or before the 2nd Sunday of the quarter: 85%
+- Leave on or before the 2nd Sunday of the school: 85%
-- Leave on or before the 3rd Sunday of the quarter: 70%
+- Leave on or before the 3rd Sunday of the school: 70%
-- Leave on or before the 4th Sunday of the quarter: 60%
+- Leave on or before the 4th Sunday of the school: 60%
-- Leave on or before the 5th Sunday of the quarter: 50%
+- Leave on or before the 5th Sunday of the school: 50%
 - Any time after the 5th Sunday is non-refundable.

 #### Outreach Phase